 In Region 8, there are two programs that implement Superfund responses, the emergency response program and the remedial program.

 The emergency response program responds to emergencies, such as fires, train derailments, and floods, involving the release of hazardous substances.
 The emergency response program also undertakes removal actions, short-term cleanups of hazardous substances that pose an immediate health threat.
 See EPA's national Emergency Response website for information on how to report a spill of hazardous substances.

 The remedial program oversees long-term cleanup of the most complex contaminated sites—generally sites listed on the National Priorities List (NPL).
-In Region 8, 55 sites are final on the NPL, 13 are deleted from the NPL and five are proposed for listing.
+In Region 8, 55 sites are final on the NPL, 13 are deleted from the NPL and six are proposed for listing.
 Construction has been completed at 38 of the final NPL sites.
 Information on each Superfund site in Region 8 can be accessed from the map at right.

 EPA report looks at the beneficial effects of Superfund Redevelopment in Region 8